ss-shrishi2000/Co-Wizer/README.md

  <h3> Features Implemented </h3>

- GOAL OF THE PROJECT :- Successful detection of Covid-19 using Chest X-Rays by building a Convolutional Neural Network (CNN) and visualising the world data using Covid-19 Trends.
+ <h4> GOALS OF THE PROJECT :- </h4>
+ Successful detection of Covid-19 using Chest X-Rays by building a Convolutional Neural Network (CNN) and visualising the world data using Covid-19 Trends.

 <ul> <h2> CODE EDITOR (ANY ONE AMONGST THESE) </h2>